| In conjunction with IEEE ICHI 2026 | Minneapolis, MN, USA | June 1, 2026 |

 We encourage submissions covering, but not limited to:

 All submitted papers and abstracts will undergo a single-blind peer-review process.
+Accepted papers will be published in the IEEE ICHI 2026 Proceedings, archived in the IEEE Xplore Digital Library.

 Templates: Please follow the IEEE conference templates.
+Submissions must contain the names and affiliations of authors listed on the paper.

 | Milestone | Date |